 -Authentic Greek coffee from Heraklion Crete.

--Handmade loukoumi (Greek delight) with cinnamon and orange, made of pure ingredients of high quality.
+-Handmade loukoumi Greek delight with rose, mastic, orange, strawberry and mint made of pure ingredients of high quality.

 -1 coffee pot (briki).